 - 3 cups fresh tomatoes, diced

-- Stir in cumin, coriander and chili powder.
+Stir in cumin, coriander, chili powder, garlic powder and onion powder.

-- If you find the chili is to thick or dry, add the can of tomato sauce.
+If you find the chili is too thick, add the can of tomato sauce.